So just how important is knowledge in IGCSE Business Studies?

 You can see this again in paper 2.
 In the 12 mark questions, there is no explicit score for knowledge.
 But if you don’t show sound knowledge and understanding you can’t access the higher marks for their answer.
 If you show limited knowledge and understanding, your maximum mark will be 4 out of 12.

-Knowledge: What students need to know
+Knowledge: What students need to know to ace IGCSE Business

 As a minimum, you need to learn all of the key business terms and concepts on the syllabus.
 Any business term on the syllabus is fair game and could come up as a definition question.